sggjon5/DroneBuild-Quad/docs/04-esc.md

 [![Watch the video](https://img.youtube.com/vi/-yPCoabfOz0/0.jpg)](https://www.youtube.com/watch?v=-yPCoabfOz0)

 Things to watch out for:

 - You need to be able to power the ESC to do this
-- The ordering of when you plug things in/power things on/click buttons in their software is very important, follow the video carefully.
+- The sequence of when you plug things in/power things on/click buttons in their software is important, follow the video carefully.
 - The software for the DATA LINK V2 can be downloaded from [here](https://uav-en.tmotor.com/2018/alpha_0502/158.html)

 ## Installing the ESCs

-This process is covered in relative detail in the video on the frame build page but realistically you have two main options:
+This process is covered in sufficient detail in the video linked on the frame assembly page, but (typically) you have two options:

 - Install under the motor mounts
 - Install within the main body of the drone

-Within my setup, despite their larger size I chose to install them them under the motor mounts.
+Within this setup, despite their larger size, I chose to install them them under the motor mounts.
 Because of this, the power cables on each ESC required extending.

 ### Extending ESC power cables
 As described above, the length of the preinstalled wires on the ESC were not long enugh to reach from where they were to be installed to the centre of the frame where the soldering points are on the PDB.
 They therefore were extended by a short length (shown in the photos) using the 14AWG silicon wire.